Frequently Asked Questions

 Yes, overall survival data was a key secondary endpoint of this study.1

-Median overall survival was not reached for patients receiving XTANDI + LHRH therapy* (95% CI, NR-NR) or those receiving placebo + LHRH therapy* (95% CI, 49.7-NR).1
+Median overall survival was not reached for patients receiving XTANDI + GnRH therapy* (95% CI, NR-NR) or those receiving placebo + GnRH therapy* (95% CI, 49.7-NR).1

-CI, confidence interval; HR, hazard ratio; LHRH, luteinizing hormone-releasing hormone; NR, not reached.
+CI, confidence interval; GnRH, gonadotropin-releasing hormone; HR, hazard ratio; NR, not reached.

 *Or after bilateral orchiectomy.1